nlofgn/cs358-base-image/_readme.txt

 sure the folder is NOT hosted in a cloud-syncing service such as DropBox, OneDrive, or GoogleDrive --- those can trigger errors especially when using a programming-based IDE along with this folder.

+  - when you run the docker image, are you unable to create / write to files?
+    Make sure the files are NOT on a cloud-backed folder such as onedrive, google drive, or dropbox.
+If on a Mac, you may need to give the Terminal app access to the local file system:

+      1. Click on the Apple icon in the top left of your menu bar, and choose "System Settings...".
+      2. Click "Privacy & Security"
+      3. Click the "Privacy" tab at the top.
+      4. Scroll down to find "Full Disk Access"
+      5. Add the Terminal app if need be (with + at the bottom)
+      6. Slide the UI control to the right to grant Terminal access

 #############################################################################
 #############################################################################